 If you decide to pick a Keyword-specific domain name, pick one that people are already searching for online.
 You can try to use a keyword tool like Google Adwords Keyword Planner to research its monthly search volume.

 Or to have hyphens?
-Example MarketingSecrets is not available, you could still try Marketing-Secrets, but I wouldn’t really recommend hyphens in this time and age.
-It would be better to add a Prefix like a verb such as Create, Creating, etc, or a market target Prefix such as Business, SEO, Email, Blog, etc.
+For example, MarketingSecrets is not available, you could still try Marketing-Secrets, but I wouldn’t really recommend hyphens in this time and age.
+It would be better to add a Prefix like a verb such as Create, Creating, etc, or a market target Prefix such as Business, SEO, Email, Blog, etc. By the way, “Marketing Secrets” is a trademark, so best to avoid it regardless of .net, .org, etc availability.

 Domain Names To Avoid would be the involvement of numbers because it can be confusing.
 Let’s say I talk over the phone with you to go to my the ten dot tv, in your mind you may be thinking MyThe10.tv, MyTheTen.tv, The10.tv, TheTen.tv?
 Notice that not only the numbers can be confusing, but the language structure can also affect the message.
 How about “go to my website, the ten dot tv, 10 being the number instead of text”, kind of long to explain?